OXRS-IO/OXRS-IO-WEBSITE/docs/add-ons/accessibility/ac-tower-controller.md

 This basic controller lets you control 12-24v analog common anode LED tower lights.

-I'm personally using a tower light as an accesability device because I'm hard of hearing.
+I'm personally using a tower light as an accessibility device because I'm hard of hearing.

 ## Features